giovannifereoli/giovannifereoli.github.io/_pages/about.md

 permalink: /about/ # specifies where the file is to be found
 ---

-Giovanni Fereoli is an aerospace engineer who specializes in GNC and trajectory optimization for spacecraft.
-He earned a BS and an MS with honors from Politecnico di Milano.
-His current work as a Graduate Research Assistant (GRA) at the University of Colorado Boulder focuses on improving spacecraft autonomy.
-He studied the use of reinforcement learning methods for autonomous spacecraft docking and rendezvous in cislunar space over the last year.
+Giovanni Fereoli is a Ph.D. student in Aerospace Engineering Sciences at the University of Colorado Boulder, specializing in astrodynamics and spacecraft navigation.
+Originally from Parma, Italy, he conducts research in the Orbital Research Cluster for Celestial Applications (ORCCA) Laboratory under the guidance of Dr. Jay McMahon.
+His work focuses on the development of orbit determination algorithms, small-body environment modeling, and autonomous guidance, navigation, and control (GNC) using machine learning.

+Giovanni holds a Master of Science in Space Engineering and a Bachelor of Science in Aerospace Engineering from Politecnico di Milano.
+He is currently contributing to the Emirates Mission to the Asteroid Belt as part of the development team behind Scarabaeus, an open-source navigation tool for interplanetary missions.